shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-17.md

 ---
-Title : Yield Analytics 7.17
+title : Yield Analytics 7.17
-Description : ## Feature Enhancements
+description : Learn about the option to "Update All" datasets, when there are multiple datasets in reports.
 ms.date : 10/28/2023
 ms.custom : yield-analytics-ui